aoijs/website/pages/docs/other/characterescaping.md

 Character escaping is a technique used to represent characters that have special meaning in a particular context.
 For example, in programming languages, the backslash (`\`) character is used to escape special characters, such as newlines and quotation marks.

-Character escaping can also be used in markup languages, such as HTML and XML, to represent characters that are not part of the standard character set.
-For example, the `&` character can be used to represent the ampersand (`&`) symbol.

 ## When to use character escaping

 Character escaping is typically used in the following situations: